Clang: Design

 Clang works in tandem with LLVM.
 The combination of Clang and LLVM provides most of the toolchain for replacing the GCC stack.
 One of Clang's main goals is to provide a library-based architecture, so that the compiler could interoperate with other tools that interact with source code, such as integrated development environments (IDE).
 In contrast, GCC works in a compile-link-debug workflow; integrating it with other tools is not always easy.
 For instance, GCC uses a step called fold that is key to the overall compile process, which has the side effect of translating the code tree into a form that looks unlike the original source code.
 If an error is found during or after the fold step, it can be difficult to translate that back into one location in the original source.
 Besides, vendors using the GCC stack within IDEs must use separate tools to index the code, to provide features like syntax highlighting and intelligent code completion.

 Clang retains more information during the compiling process than GCC, and preserves the overall form of the original code, making it easier to map errors back into the original source.
 Clang's error reports are more detailed, specific, and machine-readable, so IDEs can index the compiler's output.
 Modular design of the compiler can offer source code indexing, syntax checking, and other features normally associated with rapid application development systems.
 The parse tree is also more suitable for supporting automated code refactoring, as it directly represents the original source code.

 Clang compiles only C-like languages, such as C, C++, Objective-C, and Objective-C++.
 In many cases, Clang can replace GCC as needed, with no other effects on the toolchain as a whole.
 It supports most of the commonly used GCC options.
 A Fortran project, Flang was in-progress in 2022.
 However, for other languages, such as Ada, LLVM remains dependent on GCC or another compiler front end.

-Flang - Fortran
+Flang

-The Flang project by Nvidia and The Portland Group adds Fortran support.
-Flang is LLVM's Fortran frontend.
-It is often referred to as "LLVM Flang" to differentiate itself from "Classic Flang" – these are two separate and independent Fortran compilers.
-"LLVM Flang" is under active development.
-Development versions of Flang were in progress as of October 2023 and could be downloaded from the LLVM Project.
+The Flang project, by Nvidia and The Portland Group, adds Fortran support.
+Flang is LLVM's Fortran frontend, often referred to as LLVM Flang to differentiate it from Classic Flang.
+These are two separate and independent Fortran compilers.
+LLVM Flang is under active development.
+As of October 2023, development versions of Flang were in progress and could be downloaded from the LLVM Project.